RMI/dispatch/README.rst

 =======================================================================================

 ``Dispatch`` is a hugely simplified production cost model.
-It takes in a portfolio of dispatchable and storage resources and asks, how can these resources be dispatched to meet [net] load?
+It takes in a portfolio of dispatchable, fixed-output and storage resources and asks, how can these resources be dispatched to meet [net] load?
 And how much would it cost?

 It contains no optimization, security constraints, or formal unit commitment.
 It attempts a loose approximation of a production cost model by applying the following procedure in each hour:

+1. Augment or diminish load to be met by operating dispatchable plants based on state of charge relative to storage reserve.
+The storage reserve can be dynamically set each hour based on ramping requirements over the next 24 hours.
-1. Iterate through operating dispatchable plants in order of their marginal cost and adjust their output to meet load, limited by their ramp rate.
+2. Iterate through operating dispatchable plants in order of their marginal cost and adjust their output to meet load, limited by their ramp rate.
-2. If there is excess energy from renewables, use it to charge storage.
-If there is still unmet load, discharge storage.
+3. If there is excess energy from renewables, use it to charge storage.
+If there is still unmet load, discharge storage but holding some in state of charge in reserve.
-3. If there is still unmet load, iterate through non-operating plants in order of their start-up cost and turn them on if they are needed to meet load, limited by their ramp rate.
+4. If there is still unmet load, iterate through non-operating plants in order of their start-up cost and turn them on if they are needed to meet load, limited by their ramp rate.
+5. If there is still unmet load, use any reserve state of charge to meet load.

 For more information about how the model works and how to use it, please see the `model documentation <https://rmi.github.io/dispatch/>`__.